Skip to content

 One major thing I liked was that the show doesn’t make a big deal of Klaus’s sexuality.
 Sure, it’s a large part of his crazy, impulsive, fantastical personality, but it doesn’t create any drama with his family or cause unnecessary plot obstacles.
 In fact, there are several instances when Diego “Number Two” or one of the others would ask about Klaus’s past during the period when they all drifted apart, and showed no surprise when Klaus admitted that his longest relationship had been mere weeks and that he’d only stayed because “he made the most fantastic osso buco”.

-Though Klaus does lean on his vices a little too much, we can see that he’s still a well-rounded character with his own poignant backstory and struggles that give me a serious case of sonder.
-As the series progressed, I became proud of how Klaus tackled these inner demons and made progress, no matter how small, in his own personal journey.
+Though Klaus does lean on his vices a little too much, we can see that he’s still a well-rounded character with his poignant backstory and struggles that give me a serious case of sonder.
+As the series progressed, I became proud of how Klaus tackled these inner demons and made progress, no matter how small, in his journey.

 It’s always very obvious that he has an undying love for his siblings — most of them, anyway — as he goes out of his way and puts his addictions aside when one of them is in need.
-For instance, he resists the temptation of taking some pills he finds at a rave in order to find and help his brother, Luther.
+For instance, he resists the temptation of taking some pills he finds at a rave to find and help his brother, Luther.

 After becoming accidentally involved in some time travel shenanigans, Klaus is transported to the front lines of battle, presumably during the war in Vietnam, where he quickly forms a bond with a fellow soldier, Dave.
 It doesn’t take long for their bond to grow into something much stronger.
-I love that we are allowed to see tender moments between the two men such as when they awkwardly steal a kiss from each other during what appears to be a drunken night of dancing.
-While they were both obviously intoxicated, it's clear that they have real romantic feelings for one another.
+I love that we are allowed to see tender moments between the two men, such as when they awkwardly steal a kiss from each other during what appears to be a drunken night of dancing.
+While they are both intoxicated, it’s clear that they have real romantic feelings for one another.
 These glimpses help us get a better idea of the type of bond they shared, with neither afraid to show their masculine or feminine sides in stark contrast to the war raging all around them.
 I just wish that their story had a happy ending… but, like so many other love stories, it has to come to an end — and theirs ended in the form of a fatal wound on the battlefront.
-I honestly never understood how Klaus was able to get back to the “future”, or current time period for the show, but from the very instant he arrives back in modern times, we can see just how incredibly distraught he is by the loss of his love, and that grief carries over through the rest of the season.
+I honestly never understood how Klaus was able to get back to the “future”, or current period for the show, but from the very instant he arrives back in modern times, we can see just how incredibly distraught he is by the loss of his love, and that grief carries over through the rest of the season.

 Although his main love interest is a man, Klaus is also described as having relationships, or at the very least, being interested in women in the past.
-Allison “Number Three” describes one of their childhood missions to her daughter, and lovingly recalls how Klaus was of no help to their cause as he was quite distracted with one woman in particular — but was she a ghost-like the illustration suggests?
+Allison “Number Three” describes one of their childhood missions to her daughter and lovingly recalls how Klaus was of no help to their cause as he was quite distracted with one woman in particular — but was she a ghost, like the illustration suggests?
 I still don’t know.

 In an interview with Digital Spy, Robert Sheehan, who plays Klaus, describes how proud he was to be able to portray Klaus in a way that could inspire others who might be questioning their sexuality.